 How To Clean Nubuck Leather – A Step by Step Guide

-When it comes to leather, not all are the same and therefore, not all of the leathers should be cleaned and maintained in the same manner.
-Nubuck leather is a more luxurious leather than the typical “standard” leather.
-The details and the defects of the leather have been buffed off leaving a smooth suede/velvet feel to the surface.
-While this is aesthetically pleasing and very comfortable, especially for shoes and furniture, it does pose a bit of a challenge to clean.
-Here is a step by step guide on how to clean nubuck leather.
+When it comes to leather, not all of them are the same and therefore, not all leather should be cleaned and cared for in the same way.
+Nubuck leather is a more luxurious leather than “standard” leather in general.
+Details and blemishes on the leather have been buffed out leaving a smooth suede/velvet feel on the surface.
+Although they are aesthetically pleasing and very comfortable, especially for shoes and furniture, they are a bit difficult to clean.
+Here’s The Crunchy Ideas guide on how to clean nubuck leather.

 Step One: Remove debris by hand

 The first part of nubuck leather care is to remove any large debris from the surface of the leather by hand.
 Keep in mind that any large debris can cause additional damage to the leather if it is rubbed back and forth.
 If you are uncomfortable with removing the debris by hand, simply turn your shoe upside down and give it a light tap.
 The point is to dislodge anything which may work as an abrasive against the already soft texture.

 To maintain the look and feel of your nubuck leather, use a nubuck sponge.
 The nubuck sponge is specifically designed to clean and care for that specific leather.
 You don’t need to apply a ton of pressure to the sponge.
 In fact, it is advised that you keep the pressure minimum when cleaning.
 The design of the sponge will absorb dirt and mild stains to the leather.
 Ensure that you clean the entire surface before you proceed to using any cleaners.